 Circadian Rhythm Fasting vs. Intermittent Fasting

 Circadian rhythm fasting falls under a sub-type of intermittent fasting, but the two terms are not interchangeable.
+Intermittent fasting (IF) involves abstaining from eating, either for certain hours each day or certain days each week.
+Multiple types of fasting can be categorized under the umbrella term “intermittent fasting.”

-Circadian rhythm fasting is a form of time-restricted eating (TRE), another sub-type of intermittent fasting.
+Circadian rhythm fasting is a form of time-restricted eating (TRE), a sub-type of intermittent fasting, that has the specific purpose of aligning a person’s eating schedule with their natural circadian rhythm.
 In this type of fasting, a person eats only during specific hours of the day, such as between 8 a.m. and 6 p.m.
 Unlike other types of intermittent fasting, time-restricted eating does not involve intentionally restricting the amount of calories a person consumes, only the hours during which they consume them.
 Time-restricted eating is consistent every day, so people practicing it do not go full days without eating.

 Is Circadian Rhythm Fasting Effective for Weight Loss?